-The Office Annex (previously known as Amara Corporate Tower) is a 12-storey office building strategically located at 100 Tras Street and is a stroll away from the Tanjong Pagar MRT Station.
+The 12-storey office building strategically located at 100 Tras Street is only a stroll away from the Tanjong Pagar MRT Station.
 Easily accessible by bus or car, it is also located close to diverse amenities such as major local and foreign banks and post offices.
-The office building will be rebranded as 100 AM Medical.Offices by mid 2012.
+The office annex will be rebranded as 100 AM Medical.Offices.